Romanticism Then and Now, with an introduction by THT Editor Michael R. Burch

-The following poems are, in my opinion, among the best poems by the best poets of all time.
-On this page, I attempt to trace the brilliant-but-elusive thread of Romanticism from early English poetry up to today's best English poetry, which is no longer "English," but English, American, Canadian, Australian, Jamaican, Honduran, even those strangest of all possible lingoes: Cockney, Californian, New Jersey-ese.
-With English-speaking poets and pronunciations literally all over the globe, some of the parameters of the arguments over poetry have changed.
-For instance, has the debate over perfect rhyme become moot?
-How can rhyme be perfect when people don't pronounce words the same way, worldwide (and sometimes not even at opposite ends of the same city)?
-We live in interesting times, full of interesting but often unanswerable questions.
+With English-speaking poets and pronunciations literally all over the globe, some of the parameters of poetry have necessarily changed.
+For instance, it seems the debate over "perfect rhyme" may have become moot.
+How can rhymes be "perfect" when people don't pronounce words the same way, worldwide (and sometimes not even at opposite ends of the same city)?

-There are over one billion speakers of English world-wide, and most, if not all, seem to be poets.
-So I've had to narrow my scope to the all-time best Romantic poems from the very best poets, and while you may quibble with my definition of "Romanticism," I don't think you'll quibble with the poems themselves.
+There are over one billion speakers of English today; most, if not all, seem to be poets.
+So I've had to narrow my scope to the very best Romantic poems by the very best Romantic poets.
+While you may quibble with my definition of "Romantic," I don't think you'll quibble with the poems themselves.
 If you don't care for essays about poetry, please proceed directly to the poems.
-If you would like to nominate a poem for inclusion on this page, please e-mail me at mburch@aocg.com.
+If you're interested in hearing a brief history of Romanticism first, here goes . . .

 Romanticism Then and Now

-"Define your terms," the wisest man in Greece persistently insisted, and I immediately find myself at a sticky point in my essay, because "Romanticism" and "Romantic" are among the most nebulous of all nebulous terms.
-Rather than using any of a number of excellent (but not necessarily helpful) definitions, I want to warp back in time to the very first poet: a poet I feel I know well, and tap into that first bright vein of Romanticism which became the mother lode of all poetry . . .
+So Sophocles, the wisest man in ancient Greece, persistently insisted, and so I immediately find myself at a sticky point in my essay, because "Romanticism" and "Romantic" are among the most nebulous of terms, when applied to English poetry.
+Rather than using any of a number of excellent (but not necessarily helpful) definitions, I will instead warp back in time to the very first poet and tap into that first bright vein of Romanticism which soon became the motherlode of all poetry . . .

-We find out first poet in a pickle of a dire predicament, because he is a pounded-upon, beaten-down, intensely hairy, foul-smelling troglodyte almost totally bereft of language.
-What's worse, he's trying to attract a mate, and all the other male troglodytes are far hairier and fouler-smelling than he.
-They have all the advantage!
+We find our first cave-poet in a pickle of a predicament, because he's a pounded-upon, beaten-down, intensely hairy, foul-smelling troglodyte almost totally bereft of language.
+What's worse, he's trying to attract a mate, and all the other male troglodytes are far hairier and fouler-smelling than he!
+They have every alpha-male advantage!
 What is our despised, wordless, nameless poet to do?
-The object of his affection, known to him as Grunt, ignores him because her other suitors supply her with great dripping hunks of raw mastodon haunch, while he has only a few albino termites to proffer.
+The object of his affection, known to him longingly as Grunt, studiously ignores him because her other suitors supply her with great hunks of raw mastodon haunch, while he has only a few albino termites to proffer.
 His cause seems hopeless . . .

-Until, one night, staring up miserably at the stars winking knowingly overhead, he has a sudden revelation.
+Until, one night, staring up miserably at the stars that seem to wink knowingly overhead, mocking his plight, he has an epiphany.
 The stars glitter like crystals he has seen littering certain tracts of stony ground nearby.
 Risking life and stubby limb, he dashes past a few catnapping sabertooths to scoop up as much of the glittery quartz as he can manage to carry and not be eaten alive.
-Hands full of iridescent symbols of his adoring longing, he rushes back, finds Grunt, and proceeds to dump out his treasure before her.
+Hands full of iridescent symbols of his adoring longing, he rushes back to the communal cave, finds Grunt, and proceeds to dump out his treasure at her fulsomely hairy feet.

-Our ignominious poet, so nondescript to her that she hasn't even assigned him a sound-name, is now absolutely despondent.
+Our ignominious poet, so nondescript Grunt hasn't even bothered to assign him a sound-name, is now totally despondent.
 If he can't communicate his idea to her, his cause is lost.
-There'll be no tiny male troglodyte to replicate his genes (which means that for us there will be no poetry).
+There'll be no tiny male troglodyte to replicate his genes (which means no poetry for us, today).
 Forlornly, he moons up at the stars, then, overtaken by wonder and awe, begins suddenly to mouth new, strange, never-before-heard sounds: ah, ah!, stars!
-Excitedly, he points up at the night's brilliant panorama of stars, then to the crystals at Grunt's feet, haired like a beaver's pelt and decidedly more fulsome.
+Excitedly, he points up at the night's brilliant panorama of stars, then to the crystals shining at Grunt's beaver-pelt-feet.
 Stars!
 Stars!

-She looks blankly at him for a moment, then she gets it.
+She looks blankly at him for a moment, then suddenly she gets it.
 Shrimp bring Grunt stars?
-In humankind's first moment of tenderness not attributable to the procurement of foodstuffs, she has bequeathed upon him her sound-name for the delicatest of all delicacies she knows.
+In humankind's first moment of tenderness not attributable to the procurement of foodstuffs, she has bequeathed upon him her sound-name for the most scrumptious of all the delicacies she knows.

-More importantly (not to humanity in general, but merely to those oddest of all odd creatures: poets), Shrimp and Grunt have made the great simultaneous leap to sounds, words, metaphor, artistic imagination, and the communication and transference of emotion.
+More importantly, Shrimp and Grunt have made the great simultaneous leap to sounds, words, metaphor, artistic imagination, and the communication and transference of emotion.
 This delightful mélange, I call Romanticism, especially when the emotion conveyed is somehow exaggerated in the process.
 Romanticism is, by my definition, primarily amplification of emotion.
-Now that statement will no doubt make many Formalist poets I know (and several that I have published) wince.
+Now that statement will probably make many poets wince.
 Aren't we talking about, shudder, overstatement?
 Yes, we are.
-I will attempt to illustrate that the best poets do indeed engage in emotional hyperbole, in extravagance, in overstatement.
+As we proceed, I will illustrate that the best poets do indeed engage in extravagance, in hyperbole, in overstatement.

-It is my contention that the best poets do pretty much what Shrimp did so many millennia ago: they impress the people they want to impress--then potential mates, now primarily readers--by transferring and amplifying emotion through words and their sounds, denotations, connotations and metaphorical implications.
-We moderns are so jaded to language that we forget the "ah!" in "stars," the sound of laughter in "laughter," the sinister hiss of danger in "hiss."
+It is my contention that the best poets do pretty much what Shrimp did so many millennia ago: they impress the people they want to impress—then potential mates, now primarily readers—by amplifying emotion.
+We moderns have become so accustomed to words that we sometimes forget the "ah!" in "stars," the tinkle in "laughter," the hiss of danger in "sinister."
 But the best poets don't forget these things, nor do they take them for granted.
-Instead, the best poets use every weapon in the poetic arsenal of incendiary devices to create and transfer emotion, and Romanticism ranks high among such incendiaries.
-Poems are crafted of words as buildings are built of stone, but it is a Romantic impulse that causes a Christopher Wren to imagine St. Paul's Cathedral rather than a stone hovel.
-And it is a Romantic impulse that causes our friend Shrimp to imagine he can give Grunt the stars, and that makes Milton believe he can "justify the ways of God to man" as an excuse to give the world "Paradise Lost."
+Instead, they use every weapon in the poetic arsenal of incendiary devices to conjure emotion.
+Poems are crafted of words just as buildings are crafted of stone.
+It is a Romantic impulse that causes a Christopher Wren to imagine St. Paul's Cathedral rather than a stone hovel; it is a similar Romantic impulse that causes our friend Shrimp to imagine he can give Grunt the "ah!" in "stars."

-Let's look for an example of Romanticism, of poetic overstatement, from the unlikeliest of sources--that (we are told) most pragmatic of poets, Robert Frost:
+Now let's examine an example of Romanticism, of poetic overstatement, in the unlikeliest of sources—that (or so we are told) most pragmatic of poets, Robert Frost:

 I have been one acquainted with the night.